itteerde/fvttconfig/org/notes/upadate_2022-11-09_common_01.md

 # Update on Prod

+## Plan

+1. Create Backup
+    1. Make sure you are looking at the correct Production folder.
+    1. Make sure there is no zip-file with the same name as the folder.
+    1. Zip the Production folder.
+1. Preparatory Housekeeping
+    1. Uninstall CPR.
+    1. Restart FVTT.
+1. FVTT Update
+    1. Update FVTT to 10.290.
+    1. Restart FVTT.
+    1. Open Console F12.
+1. Updating all Modules
+    1. Update all Modules.
+    1. Check Console.
+    1. Review Messages (expected incompatibility warnings from [magicitems and ?, which two are that, integration test?]).
+1. Adopt new Modules
+    1. Install Item-Macro Module (1.8.0).
+    1. Install Effect-Marco Module (10.0.7).
+    1. Activate Item-Macro and Effect-Macro.
+1. Improve Settings
+    1. Change MidiQOL -> Misc -> `Show Item details in chat card` to `Details: NPC + PC` (this is not what is sounds like.
+Without this `Item.use()` does not display `description` which is generally bad).
+    1. Change Item-Macro -> `Character Sheet Hook` to activated (I do not believe this Module does anything without that?).
+    1. Change Core -> Open Permission Configuration -> `Use File Browser` to activated for all roles (without the players cannot assign icons to their Macros).
+One might consider keeping uploading images disabled as it is, but picking one that is already available should be allowed as long as Users are allowed to use `Script Macros` which we need for lots of stuff we are currently doing and will be doing.
+    1. Make Jorrick Trusted Player.
+1. Twilight Sanctuary
+    1. Open Actor Dusk.
+    1. Delete Channel Divinity: Twilight Sanctuary Feature Item from Dusk Actor.
+    1. Drag and Drop Feature Item Channel Divinity: Twilight Sanctuary from Tablerules Items Compendium onto Actor Dusk.
+    1. Drag Actor Dusk Token on Canvs (Port N.).
+1. Testing with User
+    1. Connect Jorrick.
+    1. GM: End Combat in Wildspace.
+    1. GM: Activate Scene Port N.
+    1. Jorrick: Drop Jorrick Actor onto Port N.
+    1. GM: Add Actor Jorrick Token (Jorrick) and Actor Dusk Token (Dusk) to combat.
+    1. GM: Unpause Game.
+    1. Jorrick: Move Actor Jorrick Token (Jorrick) more than 30ft away from Actor Dusk Token (Dusk).
+    1. GM: Advance to Dusk's Turn if necessary
+    1. GM: use Channel Divinity: Twilight Sanctuary by using the Dice controll on the Dusk Character Sheet.
+    1. GM: Put the Macro `Twilight Sanctuary tHP` from the Tablerules Macro Compendium to your Control Bar (yeah this, should probably be a two players connected test...)
+    1. GM: Use the Macro `Twilight Sanctuary tHP`.
+Should give Dusk `hp.temp` and tell us about it in Chat.
+    1. GM: Advance Turn.
+    1. Jorrick: Put the Macro `Twilight Sanctuary tHP` from the Tablerules Macro Compendium to your Control Bar.
+    1. Jorrick: Check that you are more than 30ft away from Dusk.
+If not fix it.
+Use the Macro `Twilight Sanctuary tHP`.
+Check that there is a `ui.notifications.warn` message informing you that Jorrick is to far away.
+    1. Jorrick: Move Jorrick just completely into the `token-aura`, but change `elevation` to 25ft.
+    1. Jorrick: Use the Macro `Twilight Sanctuary tHP`.
+Check that there is a `ui.notifications.warn` message informing you that Jorrick is to far away.
+    1. Jorrick: Move Jorrick directly above Dusk.
+    1. Jorrick: Use the Macro `Twilight Sanctuary tHP`.
+Should give Jorrick `hp.temp` and tell us about it in Chat.
+    1. GM: Advance Turns for 10 Turns.
+The Aura and the `Effect` `Channel Divinity: Twilight Sanctuary` should (seem to [aura is size 0]) be removed from Dusk.
+    1. GM: Advance Turn to Jorrick.
+    1. Jorrick: Use the Macro `Twilight Sanctuary tHP`.
+Check that there is a `ui.notifications.error` message informing you that Jorrick did not find a Twilight Cleric (yeah, the message is not ideal).
+1. Mighty Summoner
+    1. Install tr-summons.
+    1. Put Mighty Summoner Macro into Control Bar.
+    1. Put Cycle Wildcard Token into Control Bar.
+    1. Configure an Elk.
+        1. Set Prototype Token => `dispostion=1`.
+        1. Set Prototype Token to random Wildcard art.
+        1. Set Prototype Token to use `modules/tr-summons/icons/elk/disc/*`.
+    1. Test summoning Elk.
+        1. Drag and Drop an Elk (the modified one).
+        1. Use Macro Mighty Summoner.
+        1. Copy and Paste empowered Elk.
+        1. Use Macro Cycle Wildcard Token.

+## Notes

 1. Create Backup
     1. Make sure you are looking at the correct Production folder.
     1. Make sure there is no zip-file with the same name as the folder.